Safe Stay - Measures at the Park

-- We like to greet each other, but do so at a distance and don't shake hands.
+- We like to greet each other, but don't shake hands.

 - We regularly wash our hands with soap.
 We ensure there is always enough soap and paper hand towels available.
 Disinfectant stations are set up at multiple locations.

 - We sneeze and cough into our elbows.

 - All measures put in place by the Dutch government also apply to our Dutch holiday parks.

 Checking in & out

 - If you have a door PIN or key card, you can drive right through to your holiday home.
 You don't have to pass reception to check in.
 No need to check out at reception.
 Leave your key card in the public postbox at reception or at the boom gate.

 - If you haven't received a door PIN or a keycard, please come to reception at check-in and check-out, accompanied by no more than 1 person.

 The holiday home